alexanderkiel/phrase/README.md

 This library can be used in various scenarios but it's primary focus is on form validation.
 I talked about [Form Validation with Clojure Spec][1] in Feb 2017 and Phrase is the library based on this talk.

+The main idea of this library is to dispatch on spec problems and let you generate human readable messages for individual and whole classes of problems.
+Phrase doesn't try to generically generate messages for all problems like [Expound][3] does.
+The target audience for generated messages are end-users of an application not developers.

 ## Install

 To install, just add the following to your project dependencies: